General Monogamy of Tsallis $q$-Entropy Entanglement in Multiqubit Systems: acknowledgments

 We thank Yichen Huang for sharing his paper~\cite{Huang13}.
-This work is supported by the NSFC (Grants No. 11271237, No. 61228305, No. 61303009, No. 11201279 and No. 11401361) and the Higher School Doctoral Subject Foundation of Ministry of Education of China (Grant No. 20130202110001) and Fundamental Research Funds for the Central Universities (Grant No. GK201502004 and Grant No. GK201503017).
+This work is supported by the NSFC (Grants No. 11271237, No. 61228305, No. 61303009, No. 11201279, and No. 11401361), the Higher School Doctoral Subject Foundation of Ministry of Education of China (Grant No. 20130202110001), and Fundamental Research Funds for the Central Universities (Grants No. GK201502004, No. GK201503017 and No. 2016CBY003).